• Skip to primary navigation

 Stop by the Royal Aviation Museum of Western Canada

 One of the newest museums in Winnipeg, the Royal Aviation Museum of Western Canada has 14 galleries that include 22 aircraft and hundreds of other artifacts to view.
-Found at the Winnipeg James Armstrong Richardson International Airport, it highlights the story of flight in Manitoba and the rest of western and northern Canada.
+Found at the Winnipeg James Armstrong Richardson International Airport, it highlights the story of aviation in Manitoba and the rest of western and northern Canada.

-Catch a Goldeyes Game at Shaw Park
+Catch a Winnipeg Goldeyes Game at Blue Cross Park

 Spend the Morning at Pineridge Hollow

-Found near Birds Hill Park, Pineridge Hollow is an amazing spot for a meal that features the best of local ingredients, including Manitoba grown fruit, vegetables, eggs, dairy, and so much more.
-With a petting farm, an excellent boutique, and a brand new village with tons of shops, you can easily spend the morning here (or more).
+Found near Birds Hill Park, Pineridge Hollow is an amazing spot for a meal that features the best of local ingredients, including Manitoba-grown fruit, vegetables, eggs, dairy, and so much more.
+With a petting farm, an excellent boutique, and a brand-new village with tons of shops, you can easily spend the morning here (or more).

-Relax at Thermea
+Relax at Thermea by Nordik Spa-Nature

 Thermea by Nordik Spa-Nature is the perfect way to relax and unwind (and is one of the top Winnipeg spas, of course).
 Open in every season – in fact, winter is our favourite time to go – enjoy a series of saunas, steam rooms, outdoor pools, and more in this Scandinavian-inspired spa.
 You can also enjoy massages and other treatments, and there’s a fantastic restaurant on-site, too.